dcanasp/memory_bank/architecture/system architecture.md

 ## [[Modifiability]]
 ## [[Performance]]
 ## safety
 A very important but sometimes overlook factor in system architecture is the safety of your code, specially when working with real world data.
-You have to be sure that you don't miss interpret important data from sensors, facial recognition tools or even AI, Doing so could harm or put in harm's way some unsuspecting user.
+You have to be sure that you don't miss interpret important data from sensors, facial recognition tools or even [[AI]], Doing so could harm or put in harm's way some unsuspecting user.

 This is a very specific problem, therefore if you face it, please research more about it.